Debit card: Types

-Prepaid cards vary by the issuer company: key and niche financial players (sometimes collaborations between businesses); purpose of usage (transit card, beauty gift cards, travel card, health savings card, business, insurance, others); and regions.
+Prepaid cards vary by the issuer company: key and niche financial players (sometimes collaborations between businesses); purpose of usage (transit card, beauty gift cards, travel card, health savings card, business, insurance, etc.); and regions.

 Governments

-As of 2013, several city governments (including Oakland, California, and Chicago, Illinois) are now offering prepaid debit cards, either as part of a municipal ID card (for people such as illegal immigrants who are unable to obtain a state driver's license or DMV ID card) in the case of Oakland, or in conjunction with a prepaid transit pass (Chicago).
-These cards have been heavily criticized for their higher-than-average fees, including some (such as a flat fee added onto every purchase made with the card) that similar products offered by Green Dot and American Express do not have.
+As of 2013, several city governments (including Oakland, California, and Chicago, Illinois) are now offering prepaid debit cards, either as part of a municipal ID card (for people such as illegal immigrants who are unable to obtain a state driver's license or DMV ID card) in the case of Oakland or in conjunction with a prepaid transit pass (in Chicago).
+These cards have been heavily criticized for their higher-than-average fees, such as excessive flat fees added onto every purchase made with the card.

-The U.S. federal government uses prepaid debit cards to make benefits payments to people who do not have bank accounts.
-In 2008, the U.S. Treasury Department paired with Comerica Bank to offer the Direct Express Debit MasterCard prepaid debit card.
+The U.S. federal government uses prepaid debit cards to make benefit payments to people who do not have bank accounts.

 In July 2013, the Association of Government Accountants released a report on government use of prepaid cards, concluding that such programs offer a number of advantages to governments and those who receive payments on a prepaid card rather than by check.
-The prepaid card programs benefit payments largely for cost savings they offer and provide easier access to cash for recipients, as well as increased security.
-The report also advises that governments should consider replacing any remaining cheque-based payments with prepaid card programs in order to realize substantial savings for taxpayers, as well as benefits for payees.
+The prepaid card programs benefit payments largely for the cost savings they offer and provide easier access to cash for recipients, as well as increased security.
+The report also advises that governments should consider replacing any remaining cheque-based payments with prepaid card programs in order to realize substantial savings for taxpayers as well as benefits for payees.

 Impact of government-mandated fee-free bank accounts

-In January 2016, the UK government introduced a requirement for banks to offer fee-free basic bank accounts for all, having a significant impact on the prepaid industry, including the departure of a number of firms.
+In January 2016, the UK government introduced a requirement for banks to offer fee-free basic bank accounts for all, which had a significant impact on the prepaid industry, including the departure of a number of firms.